pybricks/pybricks.github.io/learn/making-programs/basic-blocks.md

 program just continues with the block immediately after it.

-Click the `>` icon on the block to reveal more text fields and an optional sepator between each field.
+Click the `>` icon on the block to reveal more text fields and an optional separator between each field.
 When used like this, you can copy the text from the output pane to apps like Excel, Calc, or Numbers to produce graphs.

 Right click on the output pane to see additional options for copying or erasing the output.

-**Challenge #3F: Countdown clock** ⸺ Can you combine Wait blocks, Print blocks, and Comment blocks to create a countdown clock?
+**Challenge #3.2.C: Countdown clock** ⸺ Can you combine Wait blocks, Print blocks, and Comment blocks to create a countdown clock?
 First, display a message to say `"Time remaining..."`, and then display `10`, `9`, `8` and so on until time is up.
 How do you ensure that each new message is exactly one